ylt19/lux3-bot/pathfinding/README.md

     Сan be used in the SpaceTimeAStar algorithm when searching for the shortest path in a dynamic environment where these dynamics can be predicted.

 ### License
 The code in this directory is under the Apache License 2.0, as originally licensed in w9PcJLyb/pathfinding.
-For more details, please refer to the LICENSE file in w9PcJLyb/pathfinding https://github.com/w9PcJLyb/pathfinding/blob/main/LICENSE.
+For more details, please refer to the [LICENSE file](https://github.com/w9PcJLyb/pathfinding/blob/main/LICENSE) in w9PcJLyb/pathfinding.